 Tools and Services

-Github repository with all the material for the Image Processing with Python course in the from of Jupyter notebooks.
+Github repository with all the material for a beginner course in image processing with Python

 - Python Pandas course